Edwin S. Greeley

 Edwin Seneca Greeley (May 20, 1832 – January 10, 1920) was an industrialist, soldier, and philanthropist who worked in the railroad industry and served in the American Civil War.

 Early life and career

 Greeley was born in Nashua, New Hampshire, the son of Seneca Greeley and Priscilla Fields and the grandson of Joseph Greeley, who was a soldier in the Revolutionary War.
 Greeley married Elizabeth Corey of Taunton, Massachusetts on 20 Feb 1856.

-After a basic education, he trained as a machinist and worked manufacturing locomotives in Schenectady, Paterson, and New Haven.
+After a basic education, he trained as a machinist and worked manufacturing locomotives in Schenectady, New York, Paterson, New Jersey, and New Haven, Connecticut.
 He remained in locomotive manufacturing until his enlistment into the Army at the start of the Civil War.

 Civil War

 Greeley enlisted on August 31, 1861 in New Haven, Connecticut.
 Due to his assistance in raising a company, he was appointed first lieutenant in the 10th Connecticut Infantry Regiment on October 22, 1861.
 The unit was mustered into federal service on October 2, 1861, and sent south to participate in Burnside's North Carolina Expedition.

 He served with the 10th Connecticut throughout the war and rose to become its commanding officer.
 The regiment served in North Carolina, South Carolina, Florida and was at Appomattox Court House when General Robert E. Lee surrendered the Army of Northern Virginia to General Grant on April 19, 1965.